Electrochemical Energy Storage

 Liu, J., Lu, Z., Effat, M.B. and Ciucci, F., 2019.
 A theoretical study on the stability and ionic conductivity of the Na11M2PS12 (M= Sn, Ge) superionic conductors.
 Journal of Power Sources, 409, pp.94-101. [link]

-Thermal Management of Lithium-ion Batteries
+Thermal Management and Safety of Lithium-ion Batteries

 Batteries usually rise in temperature during the regular battery operation.
 There is a Joule heating associated with the flow of current inside the battery besides the heat generated from the interfacial electrochemical reactions at battery electrodes.
 From time to time, we hear about some accidents that alarm us about the safety hazards of LIBs.
 For instance, the call of Samsung note 7, the grounding of the Boeing Dreamliner 787, etc.